-- 1 Select the Detail window check box from the Show/Hide group of the View tab (or, in classic view, select View menu > Detail Window). - 2 Alternatively, you can open the Detail window by right-clicking on a cell and selecting Detail Window or by pressing CTRL+D from the keyboard.
+- 1 Select the Detail window check box from the Show/Hide group of the View tab . - 2 Alternatively, you can open the Detail window by right-clicking on a cell and selecting Detail Window or by pressing CTRL+D from the keyboard.

-Figure 17: Editing Item Details
+Figure 15: Editing Item Details